 Most people will be downloading a free PC VPN to anonymize their data.
 A VPN does this by sending your traffic through its own encrypted servers instead of your ISP's servers.
 You can also connect to servers overseas, which can make you appear to be in that country.

 As an example, our top-rated VPN ExpressVPN has over 3,000 servers worldwide, and you can pick from locations in around 94 countries.
-Changing your location allows you to access geo-blocked content from sites like Netflix and, in certain authoritarian nations, blocked sites like Google, Facebook, Wikipedia and more.
+Changing your location allows you to access geo-blocked content from sites like Netflix and, in certain authoritarian nations, unblock Google, Facebook, Wikipedia and more.

 However, free PC VPNs are invariably limited in some way or another.
 That could be through bandwidth throttling, a small data cap, limited server selection, or even a combination of those three and more.
 Some free PC VPNs are also known to inject ads into the sites you browse.

-If you want a full, unlimited package, we'd recommend signing up to ExpressVPN – and Tom's Guide readers are eligible for three months free, getting 15 months for the price of 12.
+If you want the full, unlimited package, we'd recommend signing up to ExpressVPN – and Tom's Guide readers are eligible for three months free, getting 15 months for the price of 12 – plus you can get a 30-day trial to make sure it's for you.

 The downsides of free PC VPNs